 (d) the damage to a Product is of a kind that can be described as “normal wear and tear”.

 4.4 Purchasers are responsible for retaining invoices as proof of purchase required for claiming under warranties.
 Invoices must be original copies and show date of purchase.
 All warranty claims must be made as soon as possible after damage is discovered by notifying AUSblue of the following details:

-(a invoice number;
+(a) invoice number;

-(d) contact details for regular business hours;
+(b) contact details for regular business hours;

-(e) applicable warranty (whether "Spare Parts Warranty" or "Repair or Replacement Warranty" or manufacturer warranty); and
+(c) applicable warranty (whether “Spare Parts Warranty” or “Repair or Replacement Warranty” or manufacturer warranty); and

-(f) a brief description of the damage claimed to be covered by the warranty.
+(d) a brief description of the damage claimed to be covered by the warranty.